 The National Certificates of Educational Achievement (NCEA) is a trusted and well regarded qualification, but like all qualifications listed on the New Zealand Qualifications Framework, it requires periodic review.

-In 2018 we’ll review the NCEA to ensure that it remains fit for purpose and continues to support young people to succeed on a diverse range of pathways.
-The review will consider NCEA in both English and Māori-medium settings, and we’ll be consulting widely from early 2018.
-We expect the review to be completed by the end of 2018.
+We’re reviewing NCEA this year to ensure that it remains fit for purpose and continues to support young people to succeed on a diverse range of pathways.
+The review will consider NCEA in both English and Māori-medium settings and we’ll be consulting widely from April 2018.
+We expect to complete the review by the end of 2018.

 The Terms of Reference of the review were announced by the Minister of Education Chris Hipkins on 14 December 2017.

 Ministerial Advisory Group

 The NCEA Review Ministerial Advisory Group, appointed by Minister of Education Chris Hipkins, will play an active role advising the Minister and Ministry of Education throughout the review.
 The Advisory Group will also lead the development of a discussion document on NCEA, which will form the basis for public consultation.
 The discussion document will be released in April 2018.

 The Advisory Group brings a diverse range of skills and experience relevant to the NCEA review – ranging from youth advocacy to student assessment, secondary-tertiary pathways and Māori-medium education – along with a broad understanding of secondary schooling in New Zealand.